PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 		- Last remaining Couatl, was too scared to sacrifice himself for the Silver Flame
 		- Formed Clan Flameforge to keep watch on the Overlords and their prisons
 			- Directly oppose actions of the Lords of Dust
-			- A small group within felt that Clan Flameforge's scope was to narrow.
+			- A small group within felt that Clan Flameforge's scope was too narrow.
 			- They branched off and formed the Church of the Silver Flame.
 		- Varyn felt the increasing forces of the LoD that were fighting to release their Overlords.
 			- He grew fearful that they would learn about the Dragonshard that kept Rak Tulkesh imprisoned.